Martian regolith: Toxicity

-Martian soil is toxic, due to relatively high concentrations of perchlorate compounds containing chlorine.
+Martian regolith is toxic, due to relatively high concentrations of perchlorate compounds containing chlorine.
 Elemental chlorine was first discovered during localised investigations by Mars rover Sojourner, and has been confirmed by Spirit, Opportunity and Curiosity.
 The Mars Odyssey orbiter has also detected perchlorates across the surface of the planet.

-The NASA Phoenix lander first detected chlorine-based compounds such as calcium perchlorate.
-The levels detected in the Martian soil are around 0.5%, which is a level considered toxic to humans.
+Perchlorates such as calcium perchlorate were first discovered on Mars in 2008 by the NASA Phoenix lander.
+The levels detected in the Martian regolith are around 0.5%, which is a level considered toxic to humans.
 These compounds are also toxic to plants.
-A 2013 terrestrial study found that a similar level of concentration to that found on Mars (0.5 g per liter) caused:
+A 2013 terrestrial study found that a 0.5 g per liter concentration caused: